My mother texted me on Memorial Day and asked me if I was going to watch Roots. I simply replied, “never.”

 For those who weren’t aware, the History Channel commissioned a remake of the 1977 miniseries, Roots, that was based on Alex Haley’s 1976 novel.
 Here’s a trailer for those who haven’t seen it.

 I’ve seen and have listened to the many debates surrounding this remake as well as the ever-so-popular rant from rapper Snoop Dogg.
 So I’d be remiss not to eventually join this ongoing conversation.
 However, before I share my thoughts I want to make something abundantly clear.
 For the generations to come, films about American slavery need to be made.
-But until the entire story (truth) is told, I can’t jump onto the bandwagon.
+But until the entire story (truth) is told, I won’t watch them.

 My feelings about films depicting American slavery started when I was in the 5th grade.
 My homeroom teacher, Mrs. Stohlman, came into class one day and told us that we would be watching the original miniseries Roots.
 I didn’t think anything of it because slavery was a part of American history and the class gets to watch a movie instead of doing assignments, so I’m all in.
 However, from the time I saw Kunta Kinte being kidnapped to the time I saw Kizzy being raped by her slave master, I knew that I had a serious problem with what I was seeing.
 And what bothered me the most, was the fact that I felt like I was the only one in the class who had an issue with it.